wisprp/nlp-tutorial/README.rst

 From the command line, you can download the required packages::

-    python -m nltk.downloader punkt stopwords reuters
+    python -m nltk.downloader punkt stopwords reuters wordnet

 Alternatively, from a Python interactive shell::

     >>> import nltk
     >>> nltk.download()

-Then use the GUI to select the requires packages (punkt, stopwords, reuters).
+Then use the GUI to select the requires packages (punkt, stopwords, reuters, wordnet).

 Tip: even if you can use "all" as package name to install all the NLTK data, it's not a great thing to do over a flakey conference wi-fi.
 This will download approx. 2Gb and if we all do it at the same time we'll kill the conference wi-fi :)